Below are some frequently asked questions for when it comes to using EQUS or deciding if this Excel add-in is right for your needs.

 Can I edit Excel equations while EQUS is visualizing?

 Yes – Excel operates as normal so you can edit an equation, select its cell and see it visualized.

 Yes – However, note that EQUS will occasionally check for updates when connected to the internet.

 How does EQUS present “pi”?

-As with Excel, EQUS shows “pi” as a function that generates a truncated version of the value pi.
+As with Excel, EQUS shows “pi” as a function with no parameters (written in Excel as “PI()”), it shows a truncated version of the value pi.

 Will EQUS work with Visual Basic in Excel?

 When an EQUS licence expires, what happens?EQUS will give you warnings before the licence expires.
 When it does expire, you’ll not longer see the EQUS tab and visualization.
 Excel will carry on operating as normal.

 If I move to a new machine, will I still be able use a single users licence?
 Yes, you’ll need to install EQUS on the new machine and use your licence key (the licence key and the link are in the emails you get).